fxcm/MarketData/TickData/README.md

 # FXCMTickData
 Enjoy free access to our historical Tick Data.

 Our repository contains Tick Data from January 2019.
 The data is compiled by trading instrument for that trading week.
-The files are stored in our public directory and is updated every Monday.
+The files are stored in our public directory and is updated monthly.

 https://tickdata.fxcorporate.com/{instrument}/{year}/{int of week of year}.csv.gz